Teaching style, assessment and credits

 The University of Glasgow uses a 22-point scale and we do not use curved grading.
 Your grade will always reflect the quality of your work.

-One of the unique features of the Study Abroad and exchange programme at the University is the flexibility of combining classes from across all four Colleges (dependent upon pre-requisites being met and timetabling).
+One of the unique features of the Study Abroad and exchange programme at the University is the flexibility of combining courses from across all four Colleges (dependent upon pre-requisites being met and timetabling).

 Students are required to be enrolled full time at the University and to take a full course load at the University of Glasgow.
 A full course load is 60 Glasgow credits for one semester and 120 Glasgow credits for a full year.
 Students are not permitted to underload or overload.

-You can normally choose classes at Levels 1, 2, 3 or 4 and can combine classes of different levels in the timetable but you.
-Note that you may not be able to combine levels within the same subject area (see how to choose classes for more details).
-Please note that Level 3 is not always available to visiting students in some subject areas.
+You can normally choose courses at Levels 1, 2, 3 or 4 and may combine courses of different levels in the timetable, but you should refer to the course section guide.
+Please note you may not be able to combine levels within the same subject area (see how to choose courses for more details).
+Level 3 courses are not always available to visiting students in some subject areas.

 For Semester 1 stays